 Series dates: ca. 1895

 Size: 4″ x 6″

-The company was organized by Frank F. Lovell and his brother Charles who were involved with numerous other late 19th century and early 20th century reprint book companies.
+The company was organized by Frank F. Lovell and his brother Charles both having been involved with other late 19th century and early 20th-century reprint book companies.
 The Home Book Company was bankrupt by 1896 (it’s book printing plates seized as part of the bankruptcy proceedings).

 The jackets have a bit of frilly decoration but are very minimalist in design (and meant to be discarded).
 There is no price or series number information on the front of the jacket or jacket spine.

 The back of the jacket describes the series and its enviable attributes.
 The price per volume is .35 cents.
 Seventy titles are detailed in the list on the jacket back.

 The bookbinding is cloth, the decorations mimic the design on the jacket.
 The Series name is included on the book spine.

 The title page of the book is below; there is no copyright information in the book.